Adolf Rembte: Life

-At the end of 1934 Rembte was summoned back to Moscow, apparently joining Moscow-based comrades as a representative of the Berlin party leadership in setting party strategy on a new course.
+At the end of 1934, Rembte was summoned back to Moscow, apparently joining Moscow-based comrades as a representative of the Berlin party leadership in setting party strategy on a new course.
 A couple of months later, early in February 1935, he was sent to Prague, which was emerging as a headquarters location of the exiled Communist Party of Germany.
-In Prague he conducted daily meetings with Robert Stamm and Herbert Wehner, making arrangements for a new Berlin regional leadership organisation.
-It is a mark of the importance the party attached to these preparations that the meetings also involved Walter Ulbricht and Franz Dahlem, both of whom were at this stage living in exile in Paris, and both of whom would emerge after 1949 as prominent communist leaders (and mutually mistrustful political rivals) in the Soviet sponsored German Democratic Republic (East Germany).
-Others attending were Robert Stamm, Max Maddalena and Wilhelm Knöchel.
+In Prague, he conducted daily meetings with Robert Stamm and Herbert Wehner, making arrangements for a new Berlin regional leadership organisation.
+It is a mark of the importance the party attached to these preparations that the meetings also involved Walter Ulbricht and Franz Dahlem, both of whom were at this stage living in exile in Paris, and both of whom emerged after 1949 as prominent communist leaders (and mutually mistrustful political rivals) in the Soviet sponsored German Democratic Republic (East Germany).
+Others attending were Stamm, Max Maddalena and Wilhelm Knöchel.
 It was agreed that Rembte, Stamm, Wehner and Maddalena should return to Berlin and set up the relaunched underground Berlin party control centre, while Otto Wahls, who previously had been regarded as the guiding force for the Berlin office was now posted back to Moscow.
-Rembte arrived in Berlin on 2 March 1933: Stamm and Maddalena made the journey at around the same time.
+Rembte arrived in Berlin on 2 March 1933.
+Stamm and Maddalena made the journey at around the same time.
 Wehner was not with them, however, since he had recently been caught up in a raid by the Prague police who detained him for five weeks.
 The three comrades in Berlin were therefore working without the presence of the man who had, it seems, been expected to co-ordinate their activities.
 On 27 March 1935, while Wehner was still in Prague, Rembte, Stamm and Maddalena were arrested in Berlin, along with Käthe Lübeck, a comrade originally from Bremen who had not been present at the planning meetings in Prague, but had returned to Berlin from Moscow at the end of 1934, and was with the three men at the time of the arrests.